yasmin-io/yasmin-portfolio-project/README.md

 ---

 > I learned that being realistic will save you an extremely long time and help you get more work done.
 I created my own Wireframe and used an app called [Notion](https://www.notion.so/) to brainstorm my idea.
-This will be extremely useful in future when I do have the skillset to acheieve my goals set to creating a beautiful and function website.
+This will be extremely useful in future when I do have the skillset to acheieve my goals in creating a beautiful and functional website.

 ## Future Tests (Bugs & Fixes)